-Board's Responsibility uestions for Next Board Meeting 🗆 Unc □ Understand the organization's What is our current cybersecurity posture cur any current state of cybersecurity and any recent incidents or breaches.
-2. Do we have a comprehensive cybersecurity policy and governance framework in place?
-3. Is there a documented incident response plan, and has it been tested?
-4. What are the existing cybersecurity policies and procedures and training manuals in place?
+A. Understand the organization's current state of cybersecurity and any recent incidents or breaches.

+- 1. What is our current cybersecurity posture? - 2.
+Do we have a comprehensive cybersecurity policy and governance framework in place? - 3.
+Is there a documented incident response plan, and has it been tested? - 4.
+What are the existing cybersecurity policies and procedures and training manuals in place?
 When last have they been updated?
 What measures are in place to detect a breach?
 How many policy breaches were reported since its effective date?
 How many of those were escalated?
-Why?
-5. What do we consider our most valuable business assets?
+Why? - 5.
+What do we consider our most valuable business assets?
 How many layers of cyber and physical security measures are enforced to ensure its secure and recoverable?

-Identification Identification ntify critical data and systems t need the highest level of 6.
-What are our most valuable digital assets and data? pro tection.
-7. Do we think there is adequate protection in place if someone wanted to get at or damage our corporate "crown jewels" or other highly sensitive data?
-What would it take to feel confident that those assets/data were protected? □ Ens awa bot Ensure cybersecurity training and awareness programme is improving both competence and behaviour.
-8. Does the company perform employee training on a semi-regular basis (at least twice a year or more)?
-Does this training address email policies and social media sites that employees might visit?
-9. Are we spending wisely on cybersecurity tools and training?
-Do we know if our spending is cost effective?
-10. Are there metrics in place to measure the effectiveness of our cybersecurity awareness and training initiatives?
+- B. Identify critical data and systems that need the highest level of protection. - C. Ensure cybersecurity training and awareness programme is improving both competence and behaviour.